timmyd7777/SSCore/README.md

 - **_Windows:_** open **SSTest.sln** in Visual Studio 2017 or later.
 From Visual Studio's **Build** menu, select **Build Solution**.
 Then from the **Debug** menu, select **Start Debugging** (or **Start Without Debugging** if you have selected a Release configuration.)
 The Visual Studio project supports both x86 and x64 builds.
 - **_Emscripten:_** cd to the `Emscripten` directory; then type `make run`.
 You will need to install the [Emscripten build tools](https://emscripten.org/docs/getting_started/downloads.html) version 2.0.8 or later beforehand!
 Note, output files from the test run will not be persisted after the test executable quits.

+**SSMountTest** is a simple test program for the SSMount telescope mount communication class, and its underlying SSSerial/SSSocket classes.
+SSMountTest can be compiled for MacOS, Windows, and Linux using the SSTest project (or Makefile) in the respective SSTeast directories for those platforms.
+SSMountTest.cpp does not build on iOS or Android, but the SSMount class works with socket communication on those mobile platforms.

 Version History
 ---------------